 Water Supply and Treatment

 [ Book online ]

-Delegates will acquire a fundamental understanding of the legal, health and technical aspects of treating and supplying water for drinking and industrial purposes.
-The course uses laboratory and design classes and a site visit to address the principles involved in the design and selection of unit processes for a water treatment plant.
+Delegates will acquire a conceptual understanding of the legal, health and technical aspects of treating water for drinking and industrial purposes.
+The course also introduces the principles involved in the design and selection of unit processes for a water treatment plant.